avchitnis/bot/README.md

 # Brief overview
-A basic discord bot which makes use of slash commands and Google's Gemini AI
+A discord bot which makes use of slash commands and Google's Gemini AI

 # Details